emacs-mirror/emacs/mps/manual/html/_sources/topic/message.txt

 .. note::

-    This kind of interative "chatter" may be useful when testing and debugging memory management, but should not be used otherwise.
+    This kind of interactive "chatter" may be useful when testing and debugging memory management, but should not be used otherwise.
 The scheduling of garbage collections is not normally of interest even to programmers, and chatter of this sort may give the illusion